doc4d/docs/docs/ViewPro/getting-started.md

 $cells:=VP Cells("ViewProArea";2;4;2;3) // C5 to D7
 ```

-## Importing and exporting .xslx
+## Importing and exporting different formats

-You can import and export `.xslx` files in 4D View Pro
+4D View Pro supports the import and export of several document formats:
+* .4vp
+* .xlsx
+* .txt and .csv
+* .pdf (for export only)

+For more details, check out the description of the [VP IMPORT DOCUMENT](component-method-list.md#vp-import-document) and [VP EXPORT DOCUMENT](component-method-list.md#vp-export-document) commands.